 On the other hand, the court may bar you from filing this type of case and pursuing compensation if you caused the crash, the damages came from another incident, or you were an uninsured motorist when the collision occurred.

 While you can contact the at-fault driver’s insurer and navigate the claims process on your own, this is not always easy or straightforward.
 You will need to gather evidence and protect your own rights carefully as you move forward with your claim.
+This would be especially true if your case was more complex, such as including multiple parties.
 Alternatively, you can let a law firm handle your claim.
+In complicated cases such as being hit by a commercial vehicle, a truck accident attorney in Birmingham can help to sort out the mess of liability, at-fault parties, and their insurers.

 Working with an Attorney on Your Alabama Car Accident Claim